franziskaotto/PAtraining/README.md

 First phase of the PA (~10min):
 1. Explain your code to yourself, your pet, a friend, a student, really anybody.
 2. Refactor your code such that all the code is contained in functions.
-Add a function `initializeUi()` that displays all the art objects on the page.
+Add a function `initializeUi(artObjects)` that displays all the art objects on the page.
 The only code outside of functions is a call to this function (i.e. `initilaizeUi`).
 The art objects should be passed as a parameter to the `initializeUi` function.

 In the next phase of the PA you get two tasks, one task that filters the art objects and one that finds one.
 In total you have 30min for both tasks.
 We choose the the tasks from a pool of possible tasks.
 Next you find a list of tasks that are similar to the actual PA tasks.